 Ibogaine provides a highly effective detox from methadone.
 Methadone is an opioid with a longer half-life than heroin, which tends to mean opiate withdrawal symptoms are less severe during the acute phase, but last much longer than with short-acting opiates such as heroin.
 However, unlike buprenorphine, methadone is a pure agonist (like heroin) and extremely compatible with ibogaine therapy for opioid dependence.

-With ibogaine opiate treatment at Clear Sky Recovery’s Detox Center in Cancún, we have successfully treated hundreds of methadone dependent individuals with a high rate of success.
+With ibogaine treatment for methadone at Clear Sky Recovery’s Detox Center in Cancún, we have successfully treated hundreds of dependent individuals with a high rate of success.

-Ibogaine detox eliminates the vast majority of opioid withdrawal symptoms and provides tremendous relief from PAWS (post acute withdrawal syndrome).
+Ibogaine detox for methadone addiction eliminates the vast majority of withdrawal symptoms and provides tremendous relief from PAWS (post acute withdrawal syndrome).